Practical BET measurements

 - Equilibration criteria

-After measurement :
+After the measurement :

 - Verify that the \(C\) constant is positive : \(C \gt 0\)